24/7 Emergency Service

 Humidity

-On average, over half of your AC’s energy is spent on dehumidification.
+On average, your AC spends over half of its energy on dehumidification.
 Florida is one of the most humid regions in the United States.
 Therefore, your AC is spending a lot more time with climate control.
-Having a separate dehumidifier system and making sure your home is properly insulated can help reduce the strain Florida’s humidity puts on your air conditioning.
+Installing a separate dehumidifier system and ensuring proper insulation of your home can help reduce the strain that Florida’s humidity puts on your air conditioning.

 Allergens

-High rainfall in Florida causes more allergens to be released into the air than in other states.
+In Florida, the high rainfall results in the release of more airborne allergens than in other states.
 These allergens can cause irritation to your lungs and your overall health.

 Your AC unit does a lot of work to remove allergens from your home, especially if you keep it at recommended temperatures.
 Over time, these allergens and dust can block your air filters and put unnecessary stress on your AC unit.
 Keeping up with duct cleaning and regularly replacing your AC filters helps keep your unit functional and your home comfortable.